 We recommend the J5 Hyper V LED Tactical Flashlight.

 A headlamp is a small LED light that is worn on your head.
 It is favored by campers and outdoorsmen as it provides hands-free lighting that is well-suited for many tasks and finding your way in the dark.

 - Offers hands-free working – no more holding a flashlight in your teeth as you work

 - Most modern models come with multiple brightness options to save battery power

 - Not ideal for general lighting tasks such as lighting up a room during a blackout (similar to flashlights)

-- It is difficult to have a conversation with someone while wearing a headlamp as you instinctively look directly at them, accidentally shining the light in their eyes.
+- It is difficult to have a conversation with someone while wearing a headlamp as you will be shining the light in their eyes when facing them.
 This has happened to me more times than I can count, I hated headlamps for a long time before coming to terms with their usefulness.